dexterrr1133/single-page-cv/README.md

 # single-page-cv
 This is my first project in roadmap.sh

-Just clone the project and run the html file in your local browser.
+Just clone the project and run the html file in your local browser.<br/>
 [roadmap.sh](https://roadmap.sh/projects/single-page-cv)